 Dr Rudy Dekeyser is a non-executive director of the Company.
-He is partner at EQT and head of the EQT's Health Economics Funds.
-Besides serving on the Company's Board of Directors, Dr. Dekeyser currently also serves on the Board of Directors of Lumeon, Nobi and reMYND and has served on many other biotech boards such as Ablynx (acquired by Sanofi), Devgen (acquired by Syngenta), CropDesign (acquired by BASF), Actogenix (acquired by Intrexon) and Multiplicom (acquired by Agilent).
+He is partner at EQT and head of the EQT's Health Economics Funds, investing in medical device, diagnostic and digital health companies in Europe and the US.
+Besides serving on the Company's Board of Directors, Dr. Dekeyser currently also serves on the Board of Directors of Nobi, Xeltis and reMYND and has served on many other biotech boards such as Ablynx (acquired by Sanofi), Devgen (acquired by Syngenta), CropDesign (acquired by BASF), Actogenix (acquired by Intrexon) and Multiplicom (acquired by Agilent).
 Dr. Dekeyser was one of the founders of VIB and co-managing director of this leading life sciences research institute for 17 years, during which he was also responsible for all business development.
 Under his leadership VIB has built a patent portfolio exceeding 200 patent families, signed 800 R&D and license agreements, spun out 8 companies and laid the foundation for bio-incubators, bio-accelerators and the biotech association FlandersBio.
 Dr. Dekeyser is member of the advisory board of several foundations investing in life sciences innovation and has been one of the catalysts in the foundation of Oncode, a Dutch cancer research institute.
 Rudy holds a Ph.D in molecular biology from the University of Ghent.